1300 785 935 sales@texatsite.com.au

 Contact Temperature Instruments

-• Thermocouples (Type K, J, T, and others)
+• Thermocouples such as Type K, J, and T

 • Liquid-in-glass thermometers